 Working while pursuing an undergraduate degree may improve time management skills.
 In that limited study time, it’ll be helpful to get organized and shut out distractions.

 Recommended: Jobs that Pay for Your College Degree

 Federal work-study may be offered as part of a student’s federal aid package and is based on financial need.

 Work-study programs are available to undergraduate, graduate, and professional students, regardless of whether you are a part-time or full-time student.

 Becoming a Resident Assistant

-Scholarship awards may have certain conditions, such as requiring that the money only be used for tuition, but others may be delivered directly to you to use on whatever you want.
+Awards may have certain conditions, such as requiring that the money only be used for tuition, but others may be delivered directly to you to use on whatever you want.

 Selling Unwanted Items

 SoFi Loan Products

 SoFi loans are originated by SoFi Lending Corp. or an affiliate (dba SoFi), a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law, license # 6054612; NMLS # 1121636 .
 For additional product-specific legal and licensing information, see SoFi.com/legal.